 What is core argument coding?

-‘Core argument’ is a widely used term in the linguistics literature (Scherbakova et al, 2024, Haspelmath, 2000, amongst others) but lacks a clear definition.
+‘Core argument’ is a widely used term in the linguistics literature (Shcherbakova et al., 2024, Haspelmath, 2000 et al.) but lacks a universally accepted definition.
 Generally, it refers to the arguments (non-omissible noun phrases) that express grammatical relations.
 However, identifying grammatical relations in a particular language can be difficult: some languages of the EHR such as Manipuri are claimed to lack grammaticalized “subject” and “object” positions (Chelliah, 1997:109).
 Instead, core arguments are often defined with some reference to semantic macroroles (Haspelmath, 2011:543).
 Minimally, this gives us the set of “S”, “A” and “P” as labels for core arguments that we use for cross-linguistic comparison.
 “S” refers to the sole argument of the intransitive verb, “A” the ‘actor-like’ argument in a transitive verb, and “P” the ‘less-actor-like’ argument of a transitive verb (Bickel, 2010).

 Identifying core arguments in a particular language is not straightforward, as the keen reader may notice that the ‘S/A/P’ labels refer not just to semantics, but also to syntax, invoking the valence of the verb.
 Generally, there are no crosslinguistically applicable syntactic criteria for establishing transitivity (Haspelmath, 2011:544).
 One solution to this is defining A and P as the actor-like and less-actor-like arguments only in the major construction that expresses a prototypical action (typically physical effect verbs, such as kill/break).
 Lazard (2002:153) notes that this construction/valency frame generally forms the canonical mode of distinguishing ‘who is doing what to whom’.
 S can be defined as the noun in an intransitive sentence that receives the morphosyntactic treatment ‘typical’ to a single argument of a one-argument predicate (Andrews, 2007:68).
 While this ignores language-internal variation in verb types that may utilize different syntactic frames to mark core arguments differently, this approach holds the most promise for cross-linguistic comparison as we seek to understand how variation in coding of these arguments might reflect ‘more complex’ or ‘less complex’ linguistic structure.

-Core argument coding – the morphological marking of these arguments, in order to distinguish grammatical relations – is a good choice for understanding hypotheses about language complexity in this region for three reasons.
-The first is that all languages must distinguish grammatical relations, and it is amongst the most described parts of grammar, which enables comparison, especially in an area where documentation is sparse and emerging.
-Secondly, it is an established linguistic subsystem for which claims about complexity have been studied – whether it may directly correlate with an increase/loss of complexity (Bentz and Winter, 2013) or different strategies of encoding core arguments (case-marking, verbal agreement or word order) may trade-off complexity (Sinnemäki 2008).
+Core argument coding – the morphological marking of these arguments, in order to signal grammatical relations – is a good choice for understanding hypotheses about language complexity in this region for three reasons.
+The first is that all languages must distinguish grammatical relations, and it is amongst the best described parts of grammar.
+This enables comparison, especially in an area where documentation is sparse and emerging.
+Secondly, it is an established linguistic subsystem for which claims about complexity have been studied, such as how the number of forms used in core argument coding may direct reflecting an increase/loss of complexity (Bentz and Winter, 2013) or how different strategies of encoding core arguments (case marking, verbal agreement or word order) may trade-off complexity (Sinnemäki 2008).

-The third, and the most compelling reason for the focus on core argument coding though, is that it is explicitly the subject of claims surrounding the changes in complexity in Trans-Himalayan languages as a response to the social environment (DeLancey, 2014).
+The third and most compelling reason for the focus on core argument coding is that it is explicitly the subject of claims surrounding the changes in complexity in Trans-Himalayan languages as a response to the social environment (DeLancey, 2014).
 Proto-Trans-Himalayan is suggested to have had a complex system of verbal agreement (DeLancey, 2023) that has been lost, retained, and even re-created in different subgroups of Trans-Himalayan.
-DeLancey suggests the archaic verbal agreement system has only been retained due to the influence of the mountain environment, which has made many of these languages inaccessible (and hence isolated) until recently (2015:63).
+DeLancey suggests the archaic verbal agreement system has only been retained in some languages due to the influence of the mountain environment, which has made many of these languages inaccessible (and hence isolated) until recently (2015:63).